Ft. Ord Dunes Campground Project

 One of the newest units of the State Park System, Fort Ord Dunes State Park is was added in January of 1995.
 The land was transferred to the state by the National Park Service through the Federal Lands to Parks Program, and the park was opened to the public for day use in 2009.

-Fort Ord Dunes State Park's 2004 General Plan provides for the development of the new campground and beach access facilities and identifies the area immediately adjacent to the bunkers as the location for the campground.
-The project site lies largely outside the Highway 1 viewshed and consists of approximately 130 acres of which 16.79 acres will be developed with visitor improvements.
+A general Plan for Fort Ord Dunes State Park was adopted in 2004 and provides for the development of the new campground and beach access facilities and identifies the area immediately adjacent to the bunkers as the location for the campground.
+The project site lies largely outside the Highway 1 view shed and consists of approximately 130 acres of which 16.79 acres to be developed with visitor improvements.

 The campground project is funded by Proposition 84, the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006.

 Fort Ord Dunes State Park Campground and Beach Access is currently posted for Bid at https://www.caleprocure.ca.gov/event/3790/0000017061.
 State Parks is looking for any interested Contractors with an A or B License.
 Mandatory Pre-bid onsite meeting is scheduled for Wednesday, Aug.
 19, 2020 at 11 a.m.
 We will meet at the parking lot near Eighth Street and Stillwell Hall, Marina, CA. Deadline to submit bids is Friday, Sept.
 18, 2020 at 2 p.m.